PrasangaRayamajhi/NETWORK-ACCESS-CONTROL/README.md

-PLEASE READ THE REPORT AND FOLLOW THE INSTRUCTIONS PROVIDED THERE This document shows how a Network Access Control (NAC) system was built specifically for institutions to resolve the current necessity for secure network access within environments where internet usage is widespread and BYOD policy is prevalent.
+PLEASE READ THE REPORT AND FOLLOW THE INSTRUCTIONS PROVIDED THERE

+A Network Access Control (NAC) system was built specifically for institutions to resolve the current necessity for secure network access within environments where internet usage is widespread and BYOD policy is prevalent.
 Under VirtualBox control of four virtual machines (Switch-VM, Policy-Server, Client-1, Client-2) the system fulfills its four